MoOx/phenomic/docs/content/docs/usage/cms/netlify.md

 ---
-title: CMS with Netlify CMS
+title: Use Netlify CMS to manage your content of a Phenomic project
 ---

-Once you configured [automatic deployment on Netlify Pages](netlify-pages/), you may want to add the CMS feature to `Phenomic` ?
+Once you configured [automatic deployment on Netlify Pages](netlify-pages/), you may want to add the CMS feature to Phenomic ?
-You are lucky, `Netlify` is working on `netlify-cms`.
+You are lucky, [Netlify](https://www.netlify.com/) is working on [netlify-cms](https://github.com/netlify/netlify-cms).

 ⚠️ Netlify-cms is in active development and there is not a stable version for now

-`Netlify CMS` is a `Content Management System` for static site generators, so we can use it with `Phenomic`.
+_Netlify CMS_ is a Content Management System for static site generators, so we can use it with Phenomic.

 Let's see how to configure it

-# Install
+## Install

 The installation is pretty simple.

 You need to create an `/admin` folder to the root of your project directory with 2 files :

 1. `index.html`:

   ```html